mehulagg/gitlab/doc/integration/elasticsearch.md

 Sometimes there may be issues with your Elasticsearch index data and as such GitLab will allow you to revert to "basic search" when there are no search results and assuming that basic search is supported in that scope.
-This "basic search" will behave as though you don't have Elasticsearch enabled at all for your instance and search using other data sources (ie. PostgreSQL data and Git data).
+This "basic search" will behave as though you don't have Advanced Search enabled at all for your instance and search using other data sources (ie. PostgreSQL data and Git data).